iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > I've had to reinstall this app on a few occasions.
 No it is still displaying last checked March 08, 2021.<br> :date: __2021-03-17 15:11:09__

-> The app stopped scanning so I redownloaded it and it still doesn't update.
-Also, not sure how effective it really is since sharing if you've trsted positive for covid is by choice and I'm pretty sure most people in my area haven't even heard about the app and if they have, probably wouldn't choose to share.<br> :date: __2021-03-16 20:50:17__

-> My app hasn't checked for any exposures since Feb 6th.
-I don't have an update option, and all permissions are granted.
-Frustrating. - I tried to export and nothing happens on my end.
-I clicked "export" and I didn't have the option to view or email anything over.<br> :date: __2021-03-13 16:14:37__

-> This app is a great idea, but seems that it could be a bit more transparent.
-I appreciate that the app does not track me in any identifiable way, but I think it would be helpful to have more personalized statistics.
-Right now, the only thing we know is when the app last checked for exposures.
-I think it would be helpful to know how many unique IDs were gather over the last day.
-That way we can determine if the people around us are using the app and that the app is actually gather data fromothers<br> :date: __2021-03-10 18:59:41__

-> Data is old and hasn't been updated.
-I dont trust that this would help keep me safe at ALL ETA: Added star because of the response from the developer, but data is still wrong.
-Michigan covid deaths specifically.
-When the average person can get accurate data by using a quick Google search, I would much rather be able to open my app and get all data available as ACCURATELY as possible.<br> :date: __2021-03-01 16:56:29__

-> Doesn't update cases counts and deaths data<br> :date: __2021-02-22 19:53:15__

 #### 1-star reviews